filiphric/how-to-steal-ai-job/slides.md

 - that was the reason why company decided to pivot
 - it laid off 7 of the 14 engineers, myself included
 - and has decided to shift the focus to A.I.
-- that’s how it happened, this is how you actually lose your job to A.I.
 -->

 ---